Estimated reading time: 5 minutes

 At each stage of transformation, three products are recognized by body intelligence:

 - A product, not sufficiently refined enough to form the tissue at hand.
-This material is eliminated as waste.
+This material gets eliminated as waste.

 - A product fine enough for perfect creation of a particular tissue.